-2. Fill your cart/basket (no you are not going to buy them all) but stash all your possible selections in (then move on to #3)
+2. Fill your cart/basket (no you are not going to buy them all) but pick all your possible selections (then move on to #3)

-3. Most yarn stores will have a table located somewhere or a classroom.
+3. Most yarn/craft stores will have a table located somewhere or a classroom.
 Don’t be shy, ask to use it.
-Shop assistants would prefer you to ask than having you lay your choices out on the dirty floor (I’ve seen this done).
+Shop assistants would prefer you to ask rather than you lay your choices out on the dirty floor (I’ve seen this done).
 That way you can place your choices out next to one another.
-Play with your colors, take your time (just dont take the hubby and kids with you), and most important dont buy until your happy.
+Play with your colors, take your time (just don’t take the hubby and kids with you), and most important don’t buy until your happy.
 This will save you having to return any unwanted items.

 Now we have the tools and shopping squared away… let talk moods & color selecting.

-I dont use any app, there are many app out there that will take your image and convert it into colors and this is a great tool to, as with the paint cards you can upload your image let the app do its thing and you can take the results along with you to the store.
-But and there is a but perhaps the app suggest a color you dont want!
+I don’t use any app, there are many app out there that will take your image and convert it into colors and they are great tool, as with the paint cards you can upload your image let the app do its thing and you can take the results along with you to the store.

 Here is a method I use, this will help you train your artist eye 🙂

 So I have my pattern and I want to create a colorway to match this picture, My Aunt loves gardens and the project is for her.

 1. Focal Colors: Close your eyes.. and take a deep breath.. (the breath is not apart of the process but we all need to stop and breath sometimes).
 Open and whats the 1st thing your eye is drawn too….
 Me it was the roses.
 The deep pinks caught my eye first so this will be my focus point, now look and see what other colors you see in the roses… a pale pink, and a pastel pink.
 If you are doing a pattern that has a motif or a focal center, then these would be the colors to use.